pavla-martinkova/osprinciples/open-access-en.md

  - Meets the criteria for inclusion in RIV (Czech register of scientific outcomes) as an expected outcome and will be submitted on behalf of the institution.
  - Contains project acknowledgement.
     - This work was supported by the European Regional Development Fund project “ A lifetime with language: the nature and ontogeny of linguistic communication (LangInLife) ” (reg. no.: CZ.02.01.01/00/23_025/0008726).

-## Creative Commons license

-For granting a license, the author must retain ownership rights.

-- [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license is necessary for accepting the article as a project output; it allows end users to use the work under the condition of attribution
-- More restrictive [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) or [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) licenses are only acceptable for longer texts (e.g. monographs) after justification; the NC clause allows only non-commercial use, ND allows use without modification (e.g. excludes translations of the work).

 ---